astralapp/astral/readme.md

 - Fire up the app!
 Open a browser at [http://astralapp.app/](http://astralapp.app/) and bask in its glory!

+### Compiling JavaScript and SCSS Changes

+Astral uses JS and SCSS that needs to be transpiled before use.
+There are various NPM tasks available to you to make this easy.

+- When developing you often want to watch files for changes, and re-bundle automatically.
+You'll want to run either `npm run watch-build` or `gulp watch` (both do the same thing).
+- To get the bundle production ready, run `npm run build-prod`.
+This will clean out the build folder, and then generate the new production-ready JS and CSS assets.
+- Consult the `package.json` file for other NPM scripts you can use.

 ### Contributing

 - [Get up and running](#getting-up-and-running)
-- Create a new descriptively named branch
+- Create a new descriptively-named branch
-- Commit your changes and push to your fork
+- Commit your changes and push to your fork.
-- Create a pull request with a clear, well written description of what the PR is all about
+- Create a pull request with a clear, well written description of what the PR is all about.
+You should always run `npm run build-prod` and commit the results before creating the PR.
 - Party!!